EOSIO/history-tools/demo-talk/src-client/introduction.md

   **Query Inspector** and **Reply Inspector** to see the the JSON data going into and coming from `talk-client.wasm`.
 * Select the **Accounts** radio button to see the list of accounts on chain.
-* Select the other radio buttons to read more explanations and see source code.
+* Select the other radio buttons to read explanations and see source code.